 I (Mummy) LOVE FACEBOOK, it really can be better than Google sometimes!
-There is a Facebook Group for absolutely everything and anything, including Travel and Holidays.
+There is a Facebook Group for absolutely everything and anything, including Budget, Travel and Holidays.
 I won’t tell you how many groups I am part of…but it is a lot!
 A few of my favourite groups are Family Holidays with Kids, Travelling to Italy, Eurocamp Unofficial Supporters Club and Lapland Holiday Chat.
 These groups are where you get to find out the real nitty-gritty warts and all information.
 Since everyone is always looking to save money, these Facebook Groups and pages are often full of vital cost saving information.

 12. TESCO CLUBCARD POINTS

 If you shop at Tesco, use a credit card or have a mobile phone, then you are potentially missing out if you are not collecting your Tesco Clubcard points.
 You can even earn points by having your Mortgage with Tesco and by recycling your old ink cartridges.
 After building up your Clubcard points you then have the joy of spending them (wisely).

 There are a few ways you can increase you points value, for example, you receive 3 x Value with selected Tesco partners.
 Tesco Clubcard Travel Partners include Euroshuttle, Affordable Car Hire, Royal Caribbean and a more recent addition is Hotels.com.